flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 For more information, see the [LINDI project](https://github.com/neurodatawithoutborders/lindi).

-For example [open this file](https://neurosift.app/?p=/nwb&url=https://api.dandiarchive.org/api/assets/25b641ae-5a56-49c2-893c-7dd19d039912/download/&dandisetId=000552&dandisetVersion=0.230630.2304).
+For example [open this 137 GB file](https://neurosift.app/?p=/nwb&url=https://api.dandiarchive.org/api/assets/8e55b7ac-a085-43c0-9dc9-c577bcbe1824/download/&dandisetId=000409&dandisetVersion=draft).
 There is a "Using LINDI" indicator on the left panel meaning that it found the pre-indexed .nwb.lindi.json file in the cloud and used that instead of the .nwb.
 The .json file efficiently stores all the meta information and references the original file for the data chunks.

-Here's an example LINDI JSON file for inspection: https://lindi.neurosift.org/dandi/dandisets/000552/assets/47be899c-27a8-4864-a1e9-d7a3f92e522e/nwb.lindi.json
+Here's the corresponding LINDI JSON file for inspection: https://lindi.neurosift.org/dandi/dandisets/000409/assets/8e55b7ac-a085-43c0-9dc9-c577bcbe1824/nwb.lindi.json

+LINDI uses a JSON representation of Zarr with external references to large binary chunks.

 ## Streaming objects from NWB files using Python